RESFOR/quantitative_genetics_R/README.md

 # AIM.coefficient.R performs SNP variable selection based on the AIM (ancestry informative marker, Rosenberg et al. 2003)

 # AIM.coefficient.R copyright @ Blaise Ratcliffe (b.ratcliffe@gmail.com)

+# The G_matrix_RESFOR_lodgepole_pine.RDS is the genomic relationship matrix of 1,490 lodgepole pine trees genotyped by 25,099 GBS SNPs.
+Copyright @ Dr. Eduardo Pablo Cappa (cappa.eduardo@inta.gob.ar).

+# The G matrix was used in the R script that fits a genomic-based GBLUP model using the breedR R-package.
+The output of this R-script includes the genetic and residual (co)variance components (and function of them, heritability estimates and genetic correlations between sites -GxE-), and the breeding values and its´ standard errors from the GBLUP model.